umbraco/UmbracoDocs/umbraco-cloud/getting-started/the-umbraco-cloud-portal/organizations.md

 ### Information

-In the **Information** section of the Organization, you can find all your details about your Organization.
-If there are any changes to your detais, you can change them here.
+In the **Information** section of the Organization, you can find all the details about your Organization.
+If there are any changes to your details, you can change them here.

 ![Information](images/Information-v10.png)